mmunini99/MasterMindGraphic/README.md

 From here you will able to

 - *Play a Singleplayer Game*: play a traditional game of Mastermind trying to guess a random generated code.
-There are three difficulties to play the game.
-To more information you can find an extensive description of the difficulties in-game pressing on the "?" button in the Difficulty choice screen.
+You can choose between three difficulties to play the game.
+For more information you can find an extensive description of the difficulties in-game pressing on the "?" button in the Difficulty choice screen.
 - *Play a Multiplayer Game*: challenge your friends in a 2-player local mode.
 The code it's the same for both of the players and your have to guess the code before your opponent.
 - *See the credits of the game*
 - *Exit from the game*